thisisnsh/aithing/README.md

 8 Nov
+- Show * for active tabs in sidebar
+- Toast
+- Excel Not Work
+- Show file content in code block
+- Show images in horizontal scroll
+- Prevent going below the screen limit
-- Multitasking
+- Selection Enabled button
+- Do not select from the app
+- Chat window size remove the case where chat window is open and side bar is open

 9 Nov
 - Analytics
 - Verify MCPs
 - Doc & Release 2.0

 10 Nov
 - YC Apply

-BF
+Next
 - 2 hover required to open the app after closing
-- Missing glass in settings
-- Excel now work
+- Support Edit title
+- Support AI Suggestions : Understand you and suggest things based on time and this

 ------------------------

 ## Missing Features

-- Edit title
-- Generate image
-- Audio commands
-- Listen computer audio
-- Live transcribe and send to AI
-- Get max agent from firebase
+- Support Search History
+- Support Image Generation
-- No Audio recording
+- Support Audio
-- Understand you and suggest things based on time and this
-- No Elicitation
+- Support Elicitation
-- Fix "AttributeGraph: cycle detected through attribute"
-- Fix Flickering Animation
-- No Markdown Select
+- Support Markdown Select
-- Search History
-- Allow OpenAI Models
+- Support OpenAI Models
-- Detect API key in BYOK b/w Anthropic and OpenAI
-- Change Models based on API Key

 ------------------------